ietf-teep/architecture/draft-ietf-teep-architecture.md

 When only one Broker is used per device, the Broker provider is responsible to allow multiple TAMs and TEE providers to achieve interoperability.
-With a standard Broker interface, each TAM can implement its own SDK for its SP Untrusted Applications to work with this Broker.
+With a standard Broker interface, each TAM can implement its own SDK for its TA developer Untrusted Applications to work with this Broker.

 Multiple independent Broker providers can be used as long as they have